redux-orm/redux-orm/README.md

 }
 ```

 The API is heavily inspired by the Django ORM.
+You can also look at it as a Backbone.js-esque API to a collection of items, but without the event framework and the REST API functionality.
+All edits (delete, create, update, set, orderBy) are deferred to when you call `entityManager.reduce`.

 ## Installation